sftpgo/sftpgo-plugin-pubsub/README.md

 - `bucket`, string.
 Non-empty for S3, GCS and Azure backends
 - `endpoint`, string.
 Non-empty for S3, SFTP and Azure backend if configured
 - `open_flags`, integer.
 File open flags, can be non-zero for `pre-upload` action.
 If `file_size` is greater than zero and `open_flags&512 == 0` the target file will not be truncated
+- `role`, string.
+Included if the user who executed the action has a role
 - `instance_id`, string.
 Included if you pass an instance id as the second CLI parameter

 The `action` is also added as metadata.